Preheat oven to 450

 Place on cookie sheet and repeat with the other half of the dough.

-Sprinkle a tsp of flour on the top of each loaf and with a serrated knife make 3 diagonal scores on the top of the bread.
+Sprinkle a teaspoon of flour on the top of each loaf and with a serrated knife make 3 diagonal scores on the top of the bread.

 Let rise for up to 30 min.